rkurc/10xCards/README.md

 - Accessibility best practices
 - Astro and React guidelines

-### Cursor IDE

-The project includes AI rules in `.cursor/rules/` directory that help Cursor IDE understand the project structure and provide better code suggestions.

 ### GitHub Copilot

 AI instructions for GitHub Copilot are available in `.github/copilot-instructions.md`

-### Windsurf

-The `.windsurfrules` file contains AI configuration for Windsurf.

-## Contributing

-Please follow the AI guidelines and coding practices defined in the AI configuration files when contributing to this project.

 ## License